Updated on August 23, 2022

-Some of the most complicated child custody cases are those that involve requests to terminate a parent’s parental rights.
-Texas courts take all allegations of child abuse and neglect seriously, which is why a parent’s parental rights may be terminated if the judge believes that the child’s safety is in danger.
+Some of the most complicated child custody cases are those that involve requests to terminate parental rights.
+Texas courts take all allegations of child abuse and neglect seriously, which is why a parent’s rights may be terminated if the judge believes that the child’s safety is in danger.

 When one parent’s parental rights are terminated in a child custody case, the other parent can be granted sole managing conservatorship rights.
-A parent may want to terminate the other parent’s parental rights when they believe that that parent poses a threat to the child’s safety.
+A parent may want to terminate the other parent’s rights when that parent poses a threat to the child’s safety.

 If you have been accused of endangering your child’s safety or are otherwise at risk of losing your parental rights, contact a skilled attorney right away.
 Our Lampasas child custody attorneys at The Law Office of Brett H. Pritchard are committed to helping you fight termination of parental rights to ensure that you can play a consistent role in your child’s life.

 Can Your Parental Rights Be Terminated in Texas?

 Termination of parental rights can be either voluntary or involuntary.
 In order to terminate your parental rights against your will, the other parent of your child will have to file a lawsuit and prove one of the grounds outlined in Texas Family Code § 161.001.